azyablov/phpIPAM/README.md

 ## Intro

-Simple way to bring up your phpIPAM in the lab or small network using docker.
+The simple way to bring up your phpIPAM in the lab or small network using docker.

 ## Software Versions

-The following phpIPAM images were tested:
+The following phpIPAM/nginx images were tested:

 `phpipam/phpipam-www:1.7x`